gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 ### Challenge
 #### Notes for Slide 7
-The challenge has two aparts.
-Firstly the pupils are asked to compare two strings using the comparison operators.
-Secondly the pupils have to think logically and create two if statements.
+The challenge has two parts.
+Firstly, the pupils are asked to compare two strings using the comparison operators.
+Secondly, the pupils have to think logically and create two `if` statements.
 The pupils will have to come up with their own names for variables to represent the height of The Shard and Nelson's Column.

 {{% defaultNote %}}
-You may have to explain that [The Shard](http://en.wikipedia.org/wiki/The_Shard) is a tall building in London (actually the tallest in Europe) and the [Nelson's Column](http://en.wikipedia.org/wiki/Nelsons_Column) is the monument in the centre of Trafalgar Square in London.
+You may have to explain that [The Shard](http://en.wikipedia.org/wiki/The_Shard) is a tall building in London (actually the tallest in Europe) and [Nelson's Column](http://en.wikipedia.org/wiki/Nelsons_Column) is the monument in the centre of Trafalgar Square in London.
 {{% /defaultNote %}}